Residency Application Requirements for International Medical Graduates

 - Physician’s medical school and graduation year are listed in the World Directory of Medical Schools

-- IMGs are awarded credit for at least four credit years of medical school
+- Awarded credit for at least four credit years of medical school

 - Documentation for completion of all credits and receipt of a final medical diploma